Tenure-track position in Mathematics

 Applicants should submit a letter of interest, statement of

 teaching philosophy, statement of scholarly interests, academic transcripts,

-and continue until the position is filled.
+applications will begin October 1 and continue until the position is filled.

 Founded in 1855, Berea College achieved national

 distinction as the first coeducational and interracial college in the South.